 Grade 8 Applicants

 No applications for grade eight will be accepted before January 1 of the year they intend to enrol.
 At that time parents may fill in the “Registration for Grade 8 Placement Exam” form and submit it to the school.
 These forms are available at the Catholic elementary schools on the North Shore, at the parishes, and at St. Thomas Aquinas High School.

 All those who submit this form will receive a package containing information regarding Open House and the Placement exam.
 After the Placement exam at the end of February, successful Category 1 students will be mailed a complete application package.
-If spaces remain, Category 2 students will be sent application packages in April and Category 3 students in May.
+If spaces remain, Category 2 students and Category 3 students will be sent application packages in April.

 Grade 9-12 Applicants